 - 3 cups fresh blueberries or thawed frozen

-- 1/4 cup granulated sweetener of choice I used xylitol, I will be experimenting with less or no sugar soon!
+- 1/4 cup granulated sweetener I used xylitol, I will be experimenting with less or no sugar soon!

 In a food processor fitted with the "S" blade, pulse the crust ingredients through the margarine.
 Alternately, you could use a pastry cutter or your fingers to work the the fat into the dry ingredients until it is well dispersed and no bigger than small peas.